I thought I had killed my rosemary bush.

 The trick to getting these perfect is a good layer of egg wash, lots of herbs and cheese and then squishing it all together before you bake it.
 Place a piece of baking paper over the top once you’ve sprinkled on your herbs and cheese and roll over it a few times with a rolling pin.

 Inspired by this recipe at Just a Taste, you only need a handful of ingredients to make them, they cook quickly, they look fancy, and they taste delicious.
 That makes them perfect to add to a cheese or dip platter for a party or picnic.
+These cheese and herb pastry straws are, quick, easy and delicious.

 Please note: this recipe uses Australian measurements and temperatures, if you need to convert measurements or temperatures you can find our printable cooking conversion chart here.